04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

 - Find two to three subjects that interest you — you have to represent something.

-- Create a decent and consistent profile across various platforms — Guy Kawasaki, the chief evangelist of Canva says the rule of thumb is to always have a professional business attire photo of just your face for profile pictures.
+- Create a decent and consistent profile across various platforms — Guy Kawasaki, the chief evangelist of Canva, says the rule of thumb is always to have a professional business attire photo of just your face for profile pictures.

 Deal breakers in a prospective employee.